 Brewer’s yeast and nutritional yeast will not work in this recipe—they are not the same thing as active baking yeast.

-Do I need a special bread flour?
+Do I need a special bread flour, or can I use plain flour instead of bread flour?

 Bread flour is simply flour that has a higher protein content than “regular” flour.
 That extra protein can help make breads rise better and have fluffier, more tender end results, but it is absolutely not a necessity.
 While the quality of your flour can impact your final results—my favorite flour for this sandwich bread recipe is King Arthur’s Organic Bread Flour—you’re still going to have excellent results using run-of-the-mill all-purpose or whole wheat flour.
 We’ve tested this recipe using both high-end organic bread flour and store-brand all-purpose flour, and while the difference is noticeable, it’s not enough for us to recommend one over the other.